nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 types_mapping['salary'] = ["salary"]
 ```

-If we rerun the method, we see that "unknown" class is gone:
+If we rerun the method, we see that the "unknown" class is gone:

 | type     |   0 |
 |:---------|----:|